Canines of Valor

 Some dogs liked to imitate their masters.
 Or is it the other way around?
 Imitation is the highest form of flattery.

-Dogs sometimes died of one thing or another at a young age, causing their owners much pain.
+Dogs sometimes died of one thing or another at a young age due to the war.
+This caused their owners much pain.
 One fellow went all out and built a monument to his deceased friend.